 Course Work

-Students will be expected to complete short readings and occasional short writing assignments throughout the course; a workload equivalent to a 1-credit course per semester.
-Any Cornell student is eligible to register.
-The Seminar presupposes most students share a broadly Christian framework but non-Christian students interested in learning more about the tradition are welcome to register.
+Students are expected to complete short readings and occasional short writing assignments throughout the course.
+The workload is equivalent to a 1-credit course per semester.
+Any Cornell student is eligible to participate.
+The Seminar presupposes most students share a broadly Christian framework but non-Christian students interested in learning more about the tradition are welcome to apply.

 Meetings will be at our Chesterton House campus (111 The Knoll).

-As space is limited, students will be asked to commit to attending all scheduled meetings.
+As space is limited, students will be asked to commit to attend all scheduled meetings.

 Time Commitment

-Meetings are select Mondays 7:30-9pm (exact dates within registration link).
-Sessions will be a mix of foundational study of the classical Christian (and anti-Christian!) texts, fundamental issues in Biblical studies and hermeneutics, as well a our Chesterton Perspectives Series: a (virtual) visiting speaker series including a variety of Christian scholars who apply these traditions to today’s complex world.
+Meetings are select Mondays 6:30pm – 8:30pm and begin with a shared meal together.
+Sessions include a mix of foundational study of the classical philosophical and Christian (and anti-Christian!) texts, fundamental issues in biblical studies and hermeneutics, as well as our Chesterton Perspectives Series: a (virtual) visiting speaker series interviewing a variety of Christian scholars who apply these traditions to today’s complex world.

 Dr. Vivek Mathew